Why Are Credit Cards Useful?

 When Not to Use a Credit Card

-Even though credit cards are incredibly useful, there are times when it doesn’t make sense to use a credit card.
+There are, however, times when it doesn’t make sense to use a credit card.

 • If you have to pay an extra fee to use the credit card, it may make more sense to pay by another method that doesn’t come with a fee, like cash, check, or debit card.
 Merchants pay processing fees when customers use credit cards and sometimes merchants pass along those processing fees to the customer.
-Unless the credit card rewards are high enough (like if you are working on a credit card sign-up bonus) that it offsets the fees, you are better off avoiding those fees.
+Unless the credit card rewards are high enough (like if you are working on a credit card sign-up bonus) that it offsets the fees, you are typically better off avoiding those fees.

 Examples of Credit Card Usage